Down with Love: Plot

-In 1962, aspiring author Barbara Novak arrives in New York to submit her book, Down with Love to Banner House publishing.
+In 1962, aspiring author Barbara Novak arrives in New York to promote her book, Down with Love, to Banner House publishing.
 It is about freeing women from love, enjoying sex without commitment, and replacing the need for a man with things such as chocolate.
-Barbara believes her rules will help boost women in the workplace and the world in general.
+Barbara believes that her rules will help boost women in the workplace and the world in general.

-When Banner House's male executives reject the book, Vikki Hiller, Barbara's editor, suggests Barbara meet with Catcher Block—a successful writer for Know magazine and a notorious ladies' man—to help promote the book.
+When Banner House's male executives do not appreciate the book, Vikki Hiller, Barbara's editor, suggests that Barbara meet with Catcher Block—a successful writer for Know magazine—to help promote the book.
 However, Catcher repeatedly avoids meeting Barbara until, fed up, she insults him.
 Catcher's boss and best friend, Peter MacMannus, and Vikki develop a mutual attraction, but neither is brave enough to express their feelings.
 Peter feels overshadowed by Catcher's strong personality, and Vikki wants to see strength in her lover, even assuming Peter must be gay.

 Barbara and Vikki persuade Judy Garland to sing "Down with Love" on The Ed Sullivan Show to promote the book.
 Sales skyrocket, as women around the world rebel against their men; Catcher now wants to meet Barbara but she rejects him.
 The breaking point comes as Barbara appears on a national TV show and discusses a chapter from her book—"The Worst Kind of Man"—and cites Catcher Block as the perfect example, causing the women he dates to reject him.

-Catcher schemes to prove Barbara really wants love and marriage like every other woman.
-He poses as Major Zip Martin, a polite and attentive astronaut.
-Barbara is immediately infatuated with a man who seems unaware of her celebrity, in contrast to the men who now avoid her since her book was published.
-As "Zip" takes her to fashionable New York locations, he maintains sexual tension by feigning naivete and a desire to remain chaste until he is "ready" for a physical relationship.
+Catcher schemes to prove that Barbara really wants love and marriage like every other woman.
+He poses as Major Zip Martin, an attentive astronaut with a Southern accent.
+Barbara becomes infatuated with a man who seems unaware of her celebrity, in contrast to the men who now avoid her since her book was published.
+As "Zip" takes her to fashionable New York locations, he maintains sexual tension by feigning naiveté and a desire to remain chaste until he is "ready" for a physical relationship.
 His plan becomes complicated after he starts falling for her.